Writing code is easy. Writing code that works isn’t.

 As the name “Agile” suggests the core principle of this method is agility – being able to adapt to changes.
 Agile believes that every software project is different and its SDLC model must be tailored to best fit their scenario.

 The feedback from the customer and the users is gathered and added to the next iteration.
-If you want to learn more Agile we’ve created “The Ultimate Guide: Agile Methodology for Software Development”.
+If you want to learn more about Agile, we created “The Ultimate Guide: Agile Methodology for Software Development“.

 - Working software versions are shipped early and often